alesti/heatmapstuff/README.md

 takeout](https://takeout.google.com/}, use the kml export if you want to use the typical gis tools and not the json export (which is default).

-This nice script splits your kml into days.
+This nice script converts kml into gpx.

 [google-location-history-to-gpx](https://gist.github.com/juliushaertl/743704745b953fb54f9fca27ed124078)

 ### gpsbabel

-The swiss army knife for location data. https://www.gpsbabel.org/
+The swiss army knife for location data. https://www.gpsbabel.org/ Used it to split the all.gpx file in daily files.